rubiefawn/remedy/knowledge-and-treasure/gambits-and-spells.md

 The spell's range increases by 15 feet for each extra mana spent on casting this spell.
 {% endhint %}

+### Identify

+_Natural magic, ritual_
+**Mana Cost** 2
+__**Components** V, S, M \(An adder stone\)
+**Casting Time** 1 action \(10 minutes ritual\)
+**Range** Touch
+**Duration** Instantaneous

+You choose one object or creature that you must touch throughout the casting of the spell.
+If the target is an object with magical properties, you learn those properties the object's basic use.
+If the target is a creature, you learn the creature's type: either Abberation, Celestial, Construct, Fey, Fiend, Humanoid, Monster, or Undead.

+{% hint style="info" %}
+#### Incompetence

+When casting this spell with incompetence, you do not learn an object's basic use when targeting an object.

+#### Mastery

+When casting this spell with mastery, you also learn what spells are affecting a creature when you target a creature.
+{% endhint %}

 ### Icicle

 _Synthetic magic_